nobody246/scql/README.md

 A Macro to Write Select/Update/Delete/Insert/Create Temp Table MySQL queries directly in Chicken Scheme.
 It allows me to write the SQL queries I most often use in a quick fashion, without losing syntax highlighting and with compile time checking of missing or malformed clauses.
 Only parameterized queries will work, as SQL strings are generated at compilation.

 I'm **not** necessarily recommending anybody actually use it, it's still rough.It's simply an exercise in learning what I can do with macros.
+Keep in mind most of this has not been tested against anything aside from my memory of SQL.

 # syntax abbreviations
 select, from , join, where, having, group-by , order-by, limit, insert commands can respectively be abbreviated to